 - Are effective and yield direct and significant conservation benefits for giraffe.

-- Leverage funding by unlocking other sources of financing for the conservation project.
+- Leverage funding by unlocking new/alternative funding sources for conservation projects.

 - Are sustainable and can be maintained in the absence of recurrent GAF support.

-The GAF is not looking for traditional giraffe projects, but is open to a wide-range of conservation actors, including those involved in protected area management and community-based conservation.
+The Giraffe Action Fund does not only support traditional giraffe projects but those engaging a wide-range of conservation actors, including protected area management and community-based conservation.